tcltk/tcl/doc/markdown/define.md

 # Slotted definitions

 Some of the configurable definitions of a class or object are *slotted definitions*.
-This means that the configuration is implemented by a slot object, that is an instance of the class **oo::Slot**, which manages a list of values (class names, variable names, etc.) that comprises the contents of the slot.
+This means that the configuration is implemented by a slot object, that is an instance of the class [oo::Slot][Slot], which manages a list of values (class names, variable names, etc.) that comprises the contents of the slot.

-The **oo::Slot** class defines six operations (as methods) that may be done on the slot:
+The [oo::Slot][Slot] class defines six operations (as methods) that may be done on the slot:

 [slot]{.ins} [-append]{.sub} [member]{.optdot}
 : This appends the given *member* elements to the slot definition.